Last Updated on March 18, 2023 by Marjon Ramos

-You can comfort a dying rabbit by providing pain medications, adequate food and water, lots of attention, a comfortable resting place, and keeping your rabbit’s temperature in check.
+A dying rabbit can be comforted by providing pain medications, adequate food and water, lots of attention, a comfortable resting place, and keeping your rabbit’s temperature in check.

-But, if your rabbit is screaming due to the intense pain it’s experiencing, you should talk to your veterinarian about euthanizing your rabbit.
-Rabbits would only show signs of weakness like screaming if they’re in extreme pain.
+But, if your rabbit is screaming due to the intense pain it’s experiencing, you should talk to your veterinarian about euthanizing it.
+Rabbits will only show signs of weakness, like screaming, if they’re in extreme pain.

 Now that I’ve given you the gist of the article, read on as I explain in more detail how to comfort a dying rabbit: